The following are a collection of miniApps we have implemented to demonstrate the efficacy of the Charm++ model:

 We use a typical block-decomposed algorithm for the LU factorization process.
 Our focus in this effort has been less on choosing the best possible factorization algorithm than on demonstrating productivity with a reasonable choice.
 The input matrix of n x n elements is decomposed into square blocks of b x b elements each.
 We delegate underlying sequential operations to an available high performance linear algebra library, typically a platform-specific implementation of BLAS and perform partial pivoting for each matrix column.

-Features: composable libary, flexible data placement, block-centric control flow, separation of concerns.
+Features: composable library, flexible data placement, block-centric control flow, separation of concerns.

 HPCCG is Charm++ implementation of HPCCG mini-application in the Mantevo Suite.
 It was originally developed as the first Mantevo mini-app in order to be the best representation of an unstructured implicit finite element or finite volume application in 800 lines of code.